-Los Altos Dentists Dr. Jeffrey Diamond and Dr. John McBirney believe that our patients’ health comes first.
+Los Altos Dentist Dr. Jeffrey Diamond believe that our patients’ health comes first.
 This is why we offer digital X-rays, an innovation in dental technology that allows dentists to significantly reduce the amount of radiation patients are exposed to with standard X-ray, and to view X-rays in real time.
 To take digital X-rays, we will place a very small sensor into the mouth.
 As soon as the picture is taken, an image pops up on a nearby computer screen.
-This amazing technology allows you to view any potential problems yourself, and allows you to discuss them with Dr. Diamond and Dr. McBirney.
+This amazing technology allows you to view any potential problems yourself, and allows you to discuss them with Dr. Diamond.
 The high-resolution data provided by digital X-rays allows you to make better-informed decisions with regards to your dental health.

 Dental radiographs are vital to proper and timely diagnosis of tooth decay, fractures, and pathology of the root and supporting bone.
 Often, even the most thorough clinical exam will not reveal serious underlying issues because they cannot be seen from the surface.